armbrustlab/MarPRISM/README.md

 ### Key changes
 - **Updated model software**
-- **Removed contaminated and low-sequence transcriptomes.** Info on transcriptomes used in training MarPRISM can be found in `infoOnTrainingData.xlsx`.
+- **Removed contaminated and low-sequence transcriptomes.** Info on transcriptomes used in training MarPRISM can be found in `furtherInfo/trainingData.xlsx`.

 These changes did not increase the accuracy of trophic predictions.
 However:
 - The set of feature Pfams needed for reliable predictions was reduced from **1046 to 183 feature Pfams**.
-- More info on 183 feature Pfams can be found in `infoOnFeaturePfams.xlsx`.
+- More info on 183 feature Pfams can be found in `furtherInfo/featurePfams.xlsx`.

 ## **Model performance**